sarftaj/AutoBot/README.txt

 mail - ADDED 2 templates and custom input for sending mail - faster

 youtube - youtube to mp4 download to folder

+convert mp4 to mp3

-WIP - convert every file
+WIP - convert mp4 to any file
 WIP - download video or audio
 WIP - view/watch time bot